Asianet Film Awards

-The Asianet Film Awards is an award ceremony for films presented annually by Asianet, a Malayalam-language television network from the south-Indian state of Kerala.
-According to Asianet, the awards ceremony has been instituted to honour artistic and technical excellence in the Malayalam film industry.
-The most recent award was the 22nd Asianet Film Awards held on 6 February 2020 at Angamaly.
+The Asianet Film Awards is an award ceremony for films presented annually by Asianet, a Malayalam-language television network from the Indian state of Kerala.
+According to Asianet, the ceremony was instituted to honour artistic and technical excellence in the Malayalam film industry.

 History

-The awards ceremony was co-sponsored by Johnson & Johnson in 1998 later Lux took up the sponsorship in the next 5 years.
-Then there was Jiva soap in 2004 and then Ujala for many years.
+The awards ceremony was co-sponsored by Johnson & Johnson in 1998.
+Lux took up the sponsorship for the next five years.
+Jiva soap was the sponsor in 2004, and then Ujala for many years.
 Since 2016, the function has been sponsored by Nirapara.
-Bhima Jewellers took the title sponsor in the 2018 event.
-The function is normally held in Kochi, Angamaly and Thiruvananthapuram, the cities in Kerala.
-It was also held twice in Dubai.
+Bhima Jewellers was the title sponsor in the 2018 event.

+The function is normally held in the Kerala cities of Kochi, Angamaly and Thiruvananthapuram.
+It has also been held twice in Dubai.